Ranked & tested

 What we left off#

 Crucial X9 Pro is a strong budget contender but slower hardware encryption.
 LaCie Rugged drives use the same internal SSDs as Samsung but charge a premium for the orange rubber bumper.
-Generic no-name USB-C SSDs from unknown brands save $20–$40 but the firmware reliability and encryption quality are unknowable — not worth the savings for client data.
+Generic no-name USB-C SSDs from unknown brands save a little but the firmware reliability and encryption quality are unknowable — not worth the savings for client data.

 Pair with cloud backup#